brangmai1/WebDev-Summer2021-Assignment03/README.md

-# WebDev-Summer2021-Assignment03
+#Assignment 3: Gridmaker (DOM)

+Goal:
-HTML, CSS, JS, DOM manipulation, and handling of user events
+To further demonstrate an understanding of HTML, CSS, JS, DOM manipulation, and handling user events.